ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 This proposal is also half of a pair I am presenting.
-The extension presented here would allow more versatility in typeclass instances, which may be necessary for my eventual proposal for `intrinsic typeclasses <https://gitlab.haskell.org/ghc/ghc/-/wikis/intrinsic-superclasses>`_ to work well in all cases.
+The extension presented here would allow more versatility in typeclass instances, which may be necessary for my eventual proposal for `deriving superclasses <https://github.com/ghc-proposals/ghc-proposals/pull/708>`_ to work well in all cases.

 ..
 This proposal is best examined via its `Examples <#Examples>`_.